 Amherst is a member of the Five Colleges, a consortium with nearby Smith, Mount Holyoke and Hampshire Colleges and the University of Massachusetts at Amherst.
 Students may take courses at any of the colleges, and the schools’ proximity adds to Amherst’s rich social and extracurricular life.

 Diversity, defined in its broadest sense, is fundamental to Amherst’s mission.
-The college enrolls students from nearly every state and from more than 40 countries, and for the past several years more than 35 percent of Amherst's students have been students of color.
-Since its founding, Amherst has remained one of the few truly need-blind colleges in the nation; students are admitted without regard to financial aid, and each admitted student is guaranteed financial aid equal to financial need.
-The college’s financial aid packages are consistently the most generous in the nation, and among its peer universities and colleges Amherst has the most economic diversity.
-By any measure of accessibility and quality Amherst is consistently ranked among the top schools in the country.
-Its outstanding resources, dedicated faculty and rigorous academic life allow the college to enroll students with an extraordinary range of talents, interests and commitments.
+The college enrolls students from nearly every state and from more than 40 countries, and for the past several years more than 40 percent of Amherst's students have been students of color.
+Amherst is one of the few truly need-blind colleges in the nation; students are admitted without regard to financial aid, and each admitted student is guaranteed financial aid equal to financial need.
+The College’s financial aid packages are consistently among the most generous in the nation, and among its peer universities and colleges Amherst has the most economic diversity.
+By any measure of accessibility and quality, Amherst is consistently ranked among the top schools in the country.
+Its outstanding resources, dedicated faculty and rigorous academic life allow the College to enroll students with an extraordinary range of talents, interests and commitments.

-With an endowment of $2.15 billion as of June 30, 2014, Amherst has extensive physical resources.
-The college’s scenic 1,000-acre campus is near the center of the town of Amherst.
+Amherst has an endowment of $2.19 billion as of June 30, 2015, as well as extensive physical resources.
+The college’s scenic 1,000-acre campus is near the center of the Town of Amherst.